The case for emerging market equities in an era of transitioning secular drivers

 - The Fund may invest in financial derivatives instruments to reduce risk and to manage the Fund more efficiently.
 This may involve counterparty, liquidity, leverage, volatility, valuation and over-the-counter transaction risks and the Fund may suffer significant losses.

-- The Fund's investments are concentrated in Asia Pacific (excluding Japan) and may be more volatile.
+- The Fund's investments are concentrated in emerging markets (excluding China) and may be more volatile.

 - The Fund may charge performance fees.
 An investor may be subject to such fee even if there is a loss in investment capital.